dark-pid/hyperdrive/docs/hyperdrive_database.md

 ## parameter settings

-In configure_hyperdrive.py it is possible to configure the connection to the Database through the following configuration variables present in variables_database.py:
+Before starting the config_database methods, it is important that all configuration variables have their correct values

 | parameter name | description | parameter value by default |
 | --- | --- | --- |